AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Related Work

-\paragraph{Manual Benchmarks for correctness and security} LLMs demonstrate promising capabilities in code generation \citep{claude35,jaech2024openai}.
-To accurately assess their coding capabilities various benchmarks have been proposed that measure correctness \citep{humaneval,mbpp,apps,huang2024competitionlevelproblemseffectivellm} and security of generated code \citep{asleep,safecoder,codelmsec,seccodeplt}.
+\paragraph{Benchmarks for Correctness and Security} LLMs demonstrate promising capabilities in code generation \citep{qwen2.5-coder,jaech2024openai}.
+To accurately assess their coding capabilities, various benchmarks have been proposed that measure correctness \citep{humaneval,mbpp,apps,huang2024competitionlevelproblemseffectivellm} and security of generated code \citep{asleep,safecoder,codelmsec,seccodeplt}.
 Recent work started evaluating both security and correctness on the same code.
-Concretely CWEval \citep{cweval} evaluate security and correctness on single-function generation. \origbenchmark{} \citep{baxbench} evaluates LLMs in a more realistic setting, by assessing code generation for entire applications.
+Concretely, \textsc{CWEval} \citep{cweval} and DualGauge \citep{dualgauge} evaluate security and correctness on single-function generation. \origbenchmark{} \citep{baxbench} evaluates LLMs in a more realistic setting, by assessing code generation for entire applications.

-\paragraph{Benchmarks derived from real world code bases} All of the previously mentioned works required significant human expertise and effort to create.
-As an alternative, mining open-source repositories for benchmark generation has been suggested for both functional and security tests \citep{swebench,r2e,swabench,arvo,secrepobench}.
-The resulting tasks often require additional human curation, as default tasks were often unsolvable or underspecified \citep{swebenchverified}, and the security tests are by construction restricted to memory related vulnerabilities.
-So far no work has been able to fully bootstrap difficult security critical programming tasks for LLMs together with functional tests and exploits in the spirit of \origbenchmark{}.
+\paragraph{Benchmarks Derived from Real-World Code Bases} The previously mentioned works required significant human expertise and effort to create.
+As an alternative, mining open-source repositories for benchmark generation has been suggested for both functional tests \citep{swebench,r2e,swabench} and security tests \citep{arvo,secrepobench,sec-bench}.
+The resulting tasks often require additional human curation, as default tasks were often unsolvable or underspecified \citep{swebenchverified}.
+To our knowledge, no prior work fully bootstraps difficult security-critical programming tasks for LLMs together with functional tests and exploits in the spirit of \origbenchmark{} without relying on disclosed CVEs in existing code bases, which can pose a contamination risk.

-\paragraph{Test and exploit generation} LLMs have shown promise for the task of unit test generation \citep{libro,codet}, improving recently even for highly complex codebase settings \citep{swtbench}.
-More recently, LLMs are also used to conduct exploits \citep{cybench,pentestgpt,enigma}, however rarely building exploits as a reproducible script.
-Notable examples is the work by \citet{cybergym,sec-bench}, where vulnerabilities need to be made reproducible by generating appropriate scripts.
-These works show that models struggle at these tasks out of the box.
-We address this issue in our pipeline using the exploit success validation on a hardened and weakened version of the code.
+\paragraph{Test and Exploit Generation} LLMs demonstrate high capabilities at unit test generation \citep{libro,codet,swtbench}, indicating their applicability to our setting.
+Prior work has also leveraged LLMs to conduct exploits interactively \citep{cybench,pentestgpt,enigma} or to generate reproducible exploit scripts \citep{cybergym,sec-bench}.
+CVE-Bench \citep{cve-bench} evaluates LLMs' offensive capabilities against real-world vulnerable applications, complementary to our focus on security of LLM-generated code.
+Recently, \citet{claude-mythos} reported that LLM agents can autonomously discover high-severity vulnerabilities.